bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 6. While injured
 7. While angry
 8. While in a crowd
-9. While alone
+9. While screaming
-10. While moving at least 5 km per hour
+10. While dizzy
-11. While moving slower than 1 km per hour
+11.
 12. While moving northwards
 13. While sad
-14. While naked
+14. While indoors or underground

-## Swords (out of your control)
+## Swords (externally imposed)
 1. Whenever someone looks at you
 2. Whenever someone tries to hurt you
 3. Whenever someone answers a question you ask